 Once You’ve Re-published

-(I do this very same thing when I put out a new edition of my Self-Publishing Boot Camp Guide for Authors, coming up on its 4th edition.
-If you look at my Amazon Author Central page, you’ll see that the 1st and 2nd editions of this guide refer to the 3rd edition.)
+(I do this very same thing when I put out a new edition of my Self-Publishing Boot Camp Guide for Authors, 4th Edition.
+If you look at my Amazon Author Central page, you’ll see that the 1st, 2nd, and 3rd editions of this guide refer to the new 4th edition.)